All students have had hundreds of teachers in their lifetimes. A very few

 Quick Courses and Quick Studies to the e-book-sized "Solutionary."

-As another year draws to a close, the editorial team at Faculty Focus looks back on some of
+As 2013 draws to a close, the editorial team at Faculty Focus looks back on some of the most

-the top articles of the past year.
-Throughout 2012, we published approximately 250 articles.
+popular articles of the past year.
+During the course of the year, we published more than 250

-popularity ranking is based on a combination of the number of reader comments and social
+is based on a combination of factors, including e-newsletter open and click-thru rates, social

-shares, e-newsletter open and click-through rates, web traffic and other reader engagement
+shares, reader comments, web traffic, and other reader engagement metrics.

 Teaching: The Top Ten Requirements